 Facing criminal charges for hit and run incidents puts you at risk of serious consequences such as possible jail time and fines.
 The severity of the punishment varies depending on whether the event is categorized as a misdemeanor or felony.

-Misdemeanor charges, typically related to minor accidents with no significant injuries, can lead to fines around $1,000 and up to a year in prison.
+Misdemeanor charges, typically related to minor accidents with no significant injuries, can lead to fines of around $1,000 and up to a year in prison.
 More severe scenarios like fatally hitting someone and then fleeing call for harsher penalties.

 States like Florida could enforce penalties including 12 months in prison and/or fines up to $2,500 while New York sees this act as an egregious crime with a potential sentence of up to 7 years alongside associated fines.